subhashk01/NBA-Spread-Prediction/README.md

 ### Analyzing the Certainty Threshold
 The following graphs show interesting, if not expected, results that arise from experimenting with the model's certainty threshold.
-One unexpected result is that the model is often less confident than it should be; it's certainty is prediction is quite a bit lower than how often it's right on those predictions.
+One unexpected result is that the model is often less confident than it should be; it's certainty is prediction is lower than its accuracy.
 ![image](figures/model_precision.png)
 ![image](figures/model_money_per_bet.png)
 ![image](figures/percent_of_games_bet_on.png)